TRIQS/ctseg/doc/guide/step_by_step.rst

 The parameter ``gf_struct`` is a list of pairs of the form ``(block_name, block_size)``.
 The choice of the blocks is not unique, but choosing the smallest possible blocks ensures the best performance.
-The impurity problems solved by CTSEG-J are always spin-conserving, it is therfore always possible to define at least two blocks ``up`` and ``down``.
+The impurity problems solved by CTSEG are always spin-conserving, it is therfore always possible to define at least two blocks ``up`` and ``down``.
 For example, for a single orbital::